-Example: You’ve a domain “xyz.com”.
+Example: You have a domain “xyz.com”.
 It will create other WordPress installations like “abc.xyz.com”, “def.xyz.com” and so on.

-- Sub-directories: It will install WordPress sites in different directories under same folder.
+- Sub-directories: It will install WordPress sites in different directories under the same folder.

-Example: You’ve a folder, named as “/WordPress/”.
+Example: You have a folder, named as “/WordPress/”.
 It will create another WordPress installations like “/WordPress/site1/”, “/WordPress/site2” and so on.

 In our example, we’ll be using “Sub-directories”.

 After successful installation, you’ll see the below message.
 Edit “wp-config.php” and “.htaccess” as instructed in the image below.

 Congratulations!
 You’ve successfully setup WordPress Multisite.
 Now, we will see how to use the WordPress Multisite feature.